deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 Here is how this all looks in Python!

-First, we declare a structure (one member for the what value, one member for the where value)
+First, we declare a structure (one member for the "what" value, one member for the "where" value)

 ```python
 # Fist structure, for obtaining nt!MiGetPteAddress+0x13 value